jdwieland8282/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td colspan="2">RangeEntry (repeated NumEntries times)</td>
       <td colspan="2">
-        A single or range of Vendor ID(s) who have established transparency for their legitimate interest disclosures with the user.
+        A single or range of Vendor ID(s) who have established transparency for their implied consent disclosures with the user.
 If a Vendor ID is not within the bounds of the ranges then they have not established that transparency.
       </td>